Uberi/Minetest-WorldEdit/README.md

-WorldEdit v0.6 for MineTest 0.4.8+
+WorldEdit v1.0 for MineTest 0.4.8+
 ==================================
-In-game world editing for [Minetest](http://minetest.net/)!
+The ultimate in-game world editing tool for [Minetest](http://minetest.net/)!
 Tons of functionality to help with building, fixing, and more.

 For more information, see the [forum topic](https://forum.minetest.net/viewtopic.php?id=572) at the Minetest forums.